tig/winprint/docs/users-guide.md

 2. **`text/html`** - This CTE can render html files.
 Any CSS specified inline in the HTML file will be honored.
 External CSS files must be local.
 For HTML without CSS, the default CSS used can be overridden by providing a file named `winprint.css` in the `%appdata%\Kindel Systems\winprint` folder. `text/html` does not support line numbers.

 3. **`text/code`** - The text/code CTE supports syntax highlighting (pretty printing), with optional line numbering, of over 200 programming languages.
 The style of the printing can be changed by providing a file named `winprint-prism.css` in the `%appdata%\Kindel Systems\winprint` folder.
-The styles defined in this format shold match those defined for [PrismJS](https://prismjs.com).
+The styles defined in this format should match those defined for [PrismJS](https://prismjs.com).
 Any PrismJS style sheet will work with **winprint**.
 For example, to use the Coy theme copy `prism-coy.css` into the `%appdata%\Kindel Systems\winprint` and rename it `prism-winprint.css`.

 The extension of the file being printed (e.g. `.cs`) determines which Content Type rendering engine will be used. **winprint** has a built-in library of hundreds of file extension to content type/language mappings.